cabinllc/.github/profile/README.md

 ## Custom software, built for your business

 Though we've helped build startups, we specialize in working with established businesses (~$1M-$50M in revenue).
 Our clients typically have an established workflow.
-I start by sitting in on meetings and learning how the business operates.
-During that time, I'm looking for three things.
+We'll start by sitting in on meetings and learning how the business operates.
+We're looking for three things:

-### Repetition
+## Repetition

+> [!WARNING]
-A smart business owner has already tackled the repetitive task itself - I'll be looking at how you solved it.
-If the solution still requires a team member's input, I'll be looking to see if they can do it in five minutes or less.
+> A smart business owner has already taken steps to automate repetitive tasks - but if the solution still requires a team member's input, it's costing you more time than you think.

-### Context Switching
+## Context Switching

+> [!TIP]
-If they can complete the task in 5 minutes or less, the task is a strong candidate for automation.
-Considering the average person takes 23 minutes to get back on track after an interruption, there is a significant amount to gain by removing the task from the team member's plate entirely.
-At this point, automation becomes the second best option, with the best option being to remove the task entirely.
+> If a task takes 5 minutes or less, it's a strong candidate for automation.
+The average person takes 23 minutes to get back on track after an interruption; there's a significant amount to gain by removing the task from the team member's plate entirely.

-### Irrelevance
+## Impact

+> [!IMPORTANT]
-Depending on the relevance of the task to the company's core value offering, it may be more reasonable to outsource the task or discontinue support for it entirely.
+> Depending on the relevance of the task to the company's core value offering, it may be more reasonable to outsource the task or discontinue support for it entirely.

 ## About us